ThatStella7922/make_and_flash_logo/README.md

 No support is provided.
 Use of this application is your own responsibility.\
 Instructions and more are in the README.

+### Contribution
+Contribution is welcomed and you can contribute as easily as opening an issue to request a feature, reporting a bug or opening a pull request to improve the script or the documentation.

 ### Credits
 Most of the documentation, and the img2ts100.py script: https://github.com/Ralim/IronOS/blob/v2.14.1/Documentation/Logo.md